berkaybarisalgun/Advanced-URL-shortener/README.md

 ## API Endpoints

-- **GET /:** Retrieve a list of all short URLs.
+- **GET /:** Retrieve a list of all URLs.
-- **GET /get/{ref}:** Retrieve a specific short URL using its reference.
+- **GET /get/{ref}:** Retrieve a specific URL using its reference.
-- **GET /{ref}:** Redirect a short URL to its original, longer URL.
+- **GET /{ref}:** Redirect a URL to its original, longer URL.
-- **POST /create/:** Craft a brand-new short URL.
+- **POST /create/:** Craft a brand-new URL.
-- **POST /delete/{id}:** Delete an existing short URL.
+- **POST /delete/{id}:** Delete an existing URL.
-- **PUT /update/{ref}:** Modify an existing short URL.
+- **PUT /update/{ref}:** Modify an existing URL.

 ## QR Code Generation
 In addition to the core features mentioned earlier, the URL Shortener App offers a convenient QR code generation functionality.
 This feature allows users to generate QR codes for the shortened URLs, enabling easy sharing and quick access for users who prefer scanning QR codes.
-The QR codes can be generated for any created short URL and can be downloaded or shared directly.
+The QR codes can be generated for any created URL and can be downloaded or shared directly.

 ## How to Generate a QR Code

-After creating a short URL using the /create endpoint, you can access the QR code generation feature.
+After creating a URL using the /create endpoint, you can access the QR code generation feature.
 To generate a QR code for a specific URL, send a GET request to the following endpoint:
 POST /create/